The Letter Is In the Mail

 Electronic copies of a letter are often easier to work with.
 There is no risk of the letter bending or fading, and so long as you don’t suffer a loss or corruption of the file, you have it saved to come back to when you need it.
 It also makes forwarding the letter much easier since you can just email it as an attachment instead of mailing a copy or faxing or scanning a letter.

 If you are being told your disability insurance claim is being denied, always ask the claim manager to email you a copy of the denial letter.
 If you are refused, ask for a supervisor and repeat your request.
-It will make getting your denial letter much faster and easier than waiting on the mailed copy.
+Remember to stay calm and polite with the supervisor, even though you may be frustrated after being told no by the claim manager.
+Having your denial letter emailed to you will make getting your denial letter much faster and easier than waiting on the mailed copy.